jsweb/asyncs/README.md

 # polyasync

-Simple JS module for Promise and Fetch APIs, with some abstraction and polyfills to support all browsers
+Simple JS module for Promise and Fetch APIs, with some abstraction and a polyfill to support Fetch API when needed.

+Some global native resources are required, like `Promise`.
+If it is not available at your global enviroment you can use a polyfill to support it.
+I recomend [core-js](https://www.npmjs.com/package/core-js) for a complete global enviroment solution.

 ***